Skip to content

 Cause 1: inadequate primer before painting

-Cause 2: cheap acrylic paint on sun-exposed elevations
+Cause 2: cheap acrylic on sun-exposed elevations

 Cause 3: painting over weather-damaged surfaces